 - Sarah Golding, Associate Professor of Biology, and Special Assistant to the Dean

-- Kim Case, Professor of Gender, Sexuality and Women’s Studies, and Director of the VCU Center for Teaching and Learning Excellence
+- Kim Case, Professor of Psychology and Director of Faculty Success, Office of the Provost

 - Allison Johnson, Associate Professor in the Center for Biological Complexity, and Director of VCU HHMI Inclusive Excellence

 - Madhumita Basu, Statistical Sciences and Operations Research

 - Christine Booker, Kinesiology and Health Sciences

 - Ellen Carpenter, Psychology